 - To staff and manage clinical trials, including by recruiting investigators and participants.

 - To track and respond to safety and product quality concerns (including product recalls).

 - To support public health initiatives, symposia, conferences, and scientific, educational, and volunteer events.

 - To facilitate medication adherence programs.

-- To define and manage appropriate patient engagement activities and patient support programs (including to provide co-pay and other financial assistance where available).
+- To define and manage appropriate patient engagement activities and patient support programs (including to provide co-pay and other financial

 - To identify and engage thought leaders and external experts.

 - To attribute authorship to academic and promotional materials.

 We use your personal information as we believe necessary or appropriate to comply with applicable laws, lawful requests, and legal process, such as to respond to subpoenas or requests from government authorities.

 To comply with regulatory monitoring and reporting obligations: